GaryQ-physics/magnetosphere/biotsavart_mhd_comparison.md

 - the corresponding component of *B_biotsavart*  used as the "observed value"

 All distances are in Earth radii, all magnetic fields are in nanoTesla.
+Excellent.
+I made a few minor edits.
+Please add a few sentences for a summary and your conclusion.

 ## Nightside
 ![](images/night_side.png)